-So… it’s January.
-I wanted to put that out there before you all start doubting my sanity at this latest post.
-I have been back in the US for exactly 32 days.
-Christmas, Hanukkah, Kwanzaa, New Years, MLK Day and my dad’s birthday have all passed, but today I’ll be making references to Thanksgiving and an article that I read in November.
-Give me a little credit – I am still watching the dust settle on normal, functioning, American life.
+It’s January.
+I wanted to put that out there before you all start doubting my sanity.
+I have been back in the US for 32 days.
+Christmas, Hanukkah, Kwanzaa, New Years, MLK Day and my dad’s birthday have all passed.
+But today I’ll be looking back at Thanksgiving, and an article that I read in November.
+Give me a little credit.
+I am still watching the dust settle on normal, functioning, American life.

-I have been thinking a lot about different aspects of “healthy eating” lately – factors in a beneficial diet that don’t necessarily encompass nutrients, daily values, or calories.
-By lately I mean that I read an article on Brazil’s new dietary guidelines back in November and have been meaning to write a related blog post ever since.
+I’ve been thinking a lot about “healthy eating” lately, and factors in a beneficial diet that don’t necessarily encompass nutrients, daily values, or calories.
+By lately I mean that I read an article on Brazil’s new dietary guidelines 6 months ago and have been meaning to write a blog post ever since.
 These new guidelines – as broken down here by Marion Nestle – consist of ten basic steps for a healthy diet.
 These steps are revolutionary in several ways.
 They mention the necessity of limiting processed foods and warn against misleading advertisements.
-The official release includes picture examples of healthy meals that are consciously culturally appropriate.
+The official release includes picture examples of healthy meals that are consciously, culturally appropriate, and affordable.
 It references the ways in which variation amongst food groups is “pleasing to the senses” and allows for “regional and personal preferences.”
-Brazil is doing something right here.
+Brazil is doing something right.

 “Eat regularly and carefully in appropriate environments and, whenever possible, in company.”

-It goes on to define appropriate environments as clean and quiet and even advise that one participates in food prep and clean up with others, not just consumption.
-This idea of communality also fits into tenet seven – where it is recommended not only that one develops culinary skills, but passes them along.
+It goes on to define appropriate environments as clean and quiet, and even advises that one participates in food preparation and clean up with others, not just consumption.
+This idea of communality also fits into tenet seven, where it is recommended not only that one develops culinary skills, but passes them along.

 What does this boil down to?
-You can eat all the wonderful nutrients in the world, but if you’re mindlessly guzzling them down alone in your fluorescent cubicle its not quite the same effect.
-And let’s be honest, whatever you’re inhaling at your desk is not going to end up being as healthy as what you prepared and consumed in a pleasant environment with others.
-You can think about your caloric intake all day, but if you don’t account for environment and context chances are you aren’t giving yourself a fair chance to make healthy eating choices anyway.
-We could all learn a lesson from Brazil here.
+You can eat all the wonderful nutrients in the world, but if you’re mindlessly guzzling them down alone, its not quite the same.
+And let’s be honest, whatever you’re inhaling at your desk is not going to end up being as healthy as what you prepared and consumed in a pleasant environment with others, calories aside, accounting for the soul, not only the body.

-So what does communal eating look like?
-It sounds like a commitment.
-But truly, communal eating comes in many shapes and sizes – some more nutrient packed than others, but all better for the soul and love of food.
+Communal eating comes in many shapes and sizes, some more nutrient packed than others, but all better for the love of food, and for pleasure.

 Preparing and consuming food with others doesn’t have to be a big ordeal.
-You don’t have to cut hours out of your schedule or become a culinary wizard.
-This year I was lucky enough to have two Thanksgivings (that ultimate cornerstone of communal eating) and while the first consisted of five-minute turkey burgers and Pilsbury rolls after class, the second resulted from roughly eight hours of extreme culinary toil.
-I enjoyed both equally thanks to the lovely people I got to spend them with.
+You don’t have to set aside the day or become a culinary wizard.
+This year I was lucky enough to have two Thanksgivings, that ultimate cornerstone of communal eating.
+While the first consisted of five-minute turkey burgers and Pilsbury rolls after class, the second included eight hours of extreme culinary toil, which included a Parisian search for cranberries.
+Communal is all about the company.

-Today I will leave you with these thoughts and a recipe that has almost nothing to do with anything I just said.
-This was my culinary success of the holiday season – a sort of lazy man’s version of a Momofuku creation and definitely the reason that I ended up being a pretty good Secret Santa.
+I’ll leave you with these thoughts and a recipe that has nothing to do with anything I just said, besides that it was shared and enjoyed at a Secret Santa party, so maybe it does.
+This was the culinary success of the holiday season; a lazy man’s version of a Momofuku creation.
 Find someone you like.
 Make it with them.
 Eat it with them.
 Pass it on.
-If you eat it communally it’s healthy, I swear!
+If you eat it together, it’s healthy, I swear!

 Caramelized Cornflake Hazelnut Bark